Functional dimension of feedforward ReLU neural networks: Combinatorial stability and functional dimension

 by \end{definition}

 \begin{remark} The map $E_Z$ is as defined in Definition \ref{def:evaluationmap}, but we note that the $k$ has a different meaning there. \end{remark}

-A parametrically smooth point $x$ for a parameter $s$ does not necessarily lie in the interior of a top-dimensional cell of $\mathcal{C}(s)$, even in the case that $s$ is generic and transversal.
-This is related to the fact that the locus on nondifferentiability of $\rho(s)$ may be a proper subset of the bent hyperplane arrangement.
-(For example, two top-dimensional cells that share a codimension-$1$ face and arise from early layers of a network may be zeroed out by the ReLU of some later layer; it is then possible for a point in the shared codimension-$1$ face to be a parametrically smooth point for $s$.)
+A parametrically smooth point $x$ for a parameter $\theta$ does not necessarily lie in the interior of a top-dimensional cell of $\mathcal{C}(\theta)$, even in the case that $s$ is generic and transversal.
+This is related to the fact that the locus of nondifferentiability of $\rho(\theta)$ may be a proper subset of the bent hyperplane arrangement.
+See the proof of Corollary \ref{cor:NonDiffInBHA} for an example.
 The following Lemma will be used in the proof of Proposition \ref{p:reformulateoriginaldef}.

-\begin{lemma} Let $s \in \mathcal{P}_{n_0,\ldots,n_m}$ be an ordinary parameter.
-Then functional dimension for $s$ can be realized on a set $Z$ of parametrically smooth points contained in the union of the interiors of the top-dimensional cells of $\mathcal{C}(s)$. \end{lemma}
+\begin{lemma} Let $\theta \in \mathcal{P}_{n_0,\ldots,n_m}$ be an ordinary parameter.
+Then functional dimension for $\theta$ can be realized on a set $Z$ of parametrically smooth points contained in the union of the interiors of the top-dimensional cells of $\mathcal{C}(\theta)$. \end{lemma}

-\begin{proof} Suppose $dim_{fun}(s)$ is attained on a set $Z\subset \mathbb{R}^{n_0}$ of parametrically smooth points for $s$ that contains a point $z$ that is in the $(n_0-1)$-skeleton of $\mathcal{C}(s)$.
-We will argue that we can replace $z$ in $Z$ with a point $z'$ that is not in the $(n_0-1)$-skeleton of $\mathcal{C}(s)$, without changing the rank of $\mathbf{J}E_Z(s)$.
+\begin{proof} Suppose $dim_{fun}(\theta)$ is attained on a set $Z\subset \mathbb{R}^{n_0}$ of parametrically smooth points for $\theta$ that contains a point $z$ that is in the $(n_0-1)$-skeleton of $\mathcal{C}(\theta)$.
+We will argue that we can replace $z$ in $Z$ with a point $z'$ that is not in the $(n_0-1)$-skeleton of $\mathcal{C}(\theta)$, without changing the rank of $\mathbf{J}E_Z(\theta)$.